Jul 17, 2020 | Can You Marry Research with Entrepreneurship?

 In the future, once you build some level of personal wealth, you can also engage in business development activities in another way.
 Namely, you can invest your private capital in new startups stemming from research.
 In particular, you might look at startups in the field in which you have your research background.
 For fresh entrepreneurs, acquiring the capital in the early stage is always the biggest problem.
 Thus, such seed investors are highly valued and respected.

 As a private investor, you will be in touch with young and ambitious people who do the actual projects.
-You can supervise and advise them with both the R&D and the business side of the project, steer them in the right direction marketing-wise, and connect them with people in your personal network.
+You can supervise and advise them with both the R&D and the business side of the project, steer them in the right direction marketing-wise, help them to work on their professional development and connect them with people in your personal network.
 A role of a private investor has much in common with a role of Principal Investigator in academia.
 You sponsor more junior people, mentor them, share your contacts with them, brainstorm with them, help them every time they pack themselves into trouble, and get a piece of the pie in an exchange.
 And, you can mitigate risks by having multiple mentees at a time.

 This solution also solves a problem mentioned before.
 Namely the problem that it’s draining to do entrepreneurship and research at a time.
 Once you have your own startup, you take full responsibility for it just as if it was a baby.
-You’ll go to any length to make your startup work, and you’ll have that additional boost of energy to do research if it means helping your startup.
+You’ll go to any length to make your startup work, and you’ll have that additional boost of energy to do research if it means helping your startup and build your own career path.

-In such a small business, you can monetize on your hobby such as yoga, fitness, or creating artwork (jewelry, paintings, sculptures, etc.).
+In such a small business, you can monetize on your hobby such as yoga, fitness, or creating artwork (jewelry, paintings, sculptures, et cetera.)
 You can then sell your work online or launch courses/retreats in your free time.
-You can also train yourself as a coach, offer online coaching, and help others.
+You can also train yourself as a coach, offer online coaching, and help others to work on their professional development.
 It can be a nice counterbalance to everyday grind around research manuscripts.
 Mentoring and coaching others has a great positive influence on mental health.
 Thus, it can even help you in dealing with everyday struggles.

 As mentioned before, doing data analysis after working hours would probably be too intellectually absorbing.
 Some senior professors develop such a consultancy company on the side.
 However, in reality, their business development strategy is to sell their services with their name and face, while their employees do the actual job.